I Don't Wanna Get Hurt

-"I Don't Wanna Get Hurt" is the second single from the album Another Place and Time by Donna Summer.
-The song was remixed from the album version and released on May 15, 1989, by Warner Bros.
-Records (Europe).
+"I Don't Wanna Get Hurt" is a song by American singer-songwriter Donna Summer.
+It was the second single from Another Place and Time and, like other tracks from the album, was produced by Stock Aitken Waterman.
+The song was remixed from the album version and released on May 8, 1989, by Warner Bros.
+Records, in several European countries.
+It was a top ten hit in UK and the second most-successful single from the album, behind "This Time I Know It's for Real".

+Background and writing

 During recording, Summer expressed concerns that the track was not mature enough for her, and might better suit a much younger singer.
-However she agreed to defer to the judgement of her writing and production team, Stock Aitken & Waterman (SAW), due to their massive international chart success at the time.

-The singer declined to film a video for the single, which went ahead without her, and confessed she found it difficult to participate in promotional duties for the track.
-Despite her limited involvement in promo, the song became a UK Top 10 hit.
+However, she agreed to defer to the judgement of her writing and production team, Stock Aitken & Waterman (SAW), due to their massive international chart success at the time.
+She declined to film a video for the single, which went ahead without her, and confessed she found it difficult to participate in promotional duties for the track.
+Despite her limited involvement in promo, the song became a UK top 10 hit.

 The decision to significantly remix the track for single release, "to impress Atlantic Records", caused controversy within SAW's production house, with both Mike Stock and original mixer Pete Hammond denouncing the single mix as inferior to the album cut.
 Summer was reported to particularly dislike the novelty pitched vocal effect that was added to the mix.
 In the wake of this discord, the track was never released as a single in the US.